Aleksey Paliy,

 • Setting the deadline for settlements for export/import operations – 90 calendar days;

-• Increasing the time limits for currency control by banking institutions, which increases the time of export and import operations.
+• Increasing the time limits for currency control by banking institutions, which increases the time of export and import operations. - Regulatory factors:

 • Suspension of trading of securities in the depository system, limitation of registration activities in case of purchase and sale of corporate rights;